 What to Do If You’re Taking Drugs That May Cause Hearing Loss

-Make lifestyle changes to reduce your need for medications.
-In some cases, small changes to diet and exercise routine can put you on a healthier path.
-They may be able to reduce pain, reduce water retention and strengthen the immune system.
+You can also make lifestyle changes to reduce your need for medications.
+In some cases, small changes to your diet and exercise routine can put you on a healthier path.
+These changes may also be able to reduce pain and water retention, while strengthening your immune system.

-If you are or have been using these medications, get your hearing tested.
-Hearing loss can progress very slowly, making it less detectable at first.
-But it’s impacting your health and happiness in ways you may not realize.
+If you are or have been using these ototoxic medications, you should make an appointment get your hearing tested as soon as possible.
+Hearing loss can progress very slowly, which makes it less detectable at first.
+But make no mistake: it can impact your health and happiness in ways you may not realize, and catching it early gives you more options for treatment.